chartjs/Chart.js/docs/getting-started/v3-migration.md

 * Additional configurability and scriptable options with better defaults
 * Completely rewritten animation system
 * Rewritten filler plugin with numerous bug fixes
-* API Documentation generated and verified by TypeScript
+* API Documentation generated and verified by TypeDoc
 * No more CSS injection
 * Tons of bug fixes